 Financial instruments that subject the Company to a concentration of credit risk consist principally of cash and cash equivalents and accounts and finance receivables.
 The Company maintains cash and cash equivalents with various financial institutions.
 The Company performs periodic evaluations of the relative credit standing of those financial institutions, and the Company's policy is designed to limit exposure to any one institution.
-The Company accounts and finance receivables are net of an allowance for uncollectible accounts.
+The Company's accounts and finance receivables are net of an allowance for uncollectible accounts.
 The Company does not require collateral or other security to support credit sales, but provides an allowance for uncollectible accounts based on historical experience and specifically identified risks.
 Accounts and finance receivables are carried at fair value and charged off against the allowance for uncollectible accounts when management determines that recovery is unlikely and the Company ceases collection efforts.
-Approximately 36% and 39% of the Company's accounts and finance receivables at June 30, 2005 and 2004, respectively, were concentrated with two customers.
-Approximately 11% and 13% of 's revenues for the year ended June 30, 2005 and 2004, respectively, the Company were concentrated with one customer and 35% was concentrated with two customers (12% with one customer and 23% with another customer) for the year ended June 30, 2003.
+Approximately 36% and 39% of the Company's accounts and finance receivables at June 30, 2005 and 2004, respectively, were concentrated with two customers and 40% (unaudited) as of September 30, 2005 was concentrated with two customers.
+Approximately 11% and 13% of the Company's revenues for the year ended June 30, 2005 and 2004, respectively, were concentrated with one customer and 35% was concentrated with two customers (12% with one customer and 23% with another customer) for the year ended June 30, 2003.
+Approximately 32% (unaudited) of the Company's revenues for the three months ended September 30, 2005 were concentrated with two customers (16% with one customer and 16% with another customer).
 The Company's customers are principally located in the United States.